joao13soares/Iterum/README.md

 Disclaimer: Game made without GitHub experience (thus, no history of previous commits)

-Iterum game made in Unity, as a project for the Project I university course.
+Iterum game made in Unity, as a project for the Games Applied Development university course.

 The goal of this project was to develop a full Unity game.
 We decided to implement a Silent Hills P.T. inspired Horror game.